-Butterflies range in size from a tiny 1/8 inch to a huge 12 inches.
+- Butterflies range in size from a tiny 1/8 inch to a huge 12 inches.

-Butterflies have four wings and six legs.
+- Butterflies have four wings and six legs.

-The butterfly can fly up to the speed of 12 miles per hour.
+- The butterfly can fly up to the speed of 12 miles per hour.

-Butterflies cannot fly if their body temperature is less than 86 degrees.
+- Butterflies cannot fly if their body temperature is less than 86 degrees.

-Butterflies use their antennas to smell.
+- Butterflies use their antennae to smell.

-After bees, butterflies are the second largest group of pollinators.
+- After bees, butterflies are the second largest group of pollinators.

 - Butterflies rest with their wings closed, as opposed to the moth who rests with its wings open.

-People who study or collect butterflies are called ‘Lepidopterists’.
+- People who study or collect butterflies are called ‘Lepidopterists’.

-A caterpillar grows to about 27,000 times the size it was when it first emerged from its egg.
+- A caterpillar grows to about 27,000 times the size it was when it first emerged from its egg.
 If a human baby weighed 9 pounds at birth and grew at the same rate as a caterpillar, it would weigh 243,000 pounds when fully grown.
 (Rather large!).

-Butterflies are day-flying insects whilst moths generally fly at night.
+- Butterflies are day-flying insects whilst moths generally fly at night.

-Butterflies can be found in all continents around the world except Antarctica where it is too cold.
+- Butterflies can be found in all continents around the world except Antarctica where it is too cold.

-In temperate habitats butterflies enter an inactive stage, or ‘diapause’, during their development which enables them to avoid severe weather conditions.
+- In temperate habitats butterflies enter an inactive stage, or ‘diapause’, during their development which enables them to avoid severe weather conditions.

-Male butterflies are often attracted to females by the release of a powerful chemical called ‘pheromone’ from special glands.
+- Male butterflies are often attracted to females by the release of a powerful chemical called ‘pheromone’ from special glands.
 (More about this in the Life Cycle section).